Severe weather moves east after tornadoes, winds and wildfires killed at least 39 people

 There was a significant outbreak of tornadoes, with 46 tornadoes on Friday and 41 on Saturday, according to a preliminary count, Chenard said.
 There were no reports of tornadoes on Sunday, but there were many reports of wind damage, especially from West Virginia, Ohio, Pennsylvania and New York.

+Two strong tornadoes tore through the same Mississippi county — home to the hard-hit town of Tylertown, Mississippi — within about one hour of each other on Saturday, according to a new preliminary report from the National Weather Service.
+The pair of twisters caused devastating damage in Walthall County, in far southern Mississippi.

+The first twister, assigned a preliminary rating of EF-3, carved up the ground through Walthall County after touching down in Louisiana around 12:15 p.m.
+The second one, given a preliminary rating of EF-2, touched down northwest of Tylertown around 1:15 p.m.

-In Tylertown, Mississippi, tornadoes ripped tall trees in half and wiped out entire neighborhoods.
+In Tylertown, tall trees were ripped in half and entire neighborhoods were wiped out.
 Six people were killed and more than 200 were displaced, Gov. Tate Reeves said.

 Hailey Hart and her fiancé Steve Romero hunkered down with their three huskies inside their 1994 Toyota Celica as a twister ripped apart their home Saturday.
 Romero said he prayed out loud and hugged Hart as the car rolled onto its side, windows shattering, before it landed on its wheels again.